-The digitalisation of the project logo was done by the European Projects Association.
-EPA team digitilased the logo drawed by the elementary school ΜΑΡΑΣΛΕΙO based in Athens.
+The digitization of the project logo was done by the European Projects Association.
+EPA team digitized the logo drawned by the elementary school Maraslion, based in Athens.

 The winner of the logo contest have been awarded

 Indeed, after receiving a large numbers of logo drawings from all the schools, pupils and students, our Sterring Commitee selected a winner.
-The elementary school ΜΑΡΑΣΛΕΙO , won the competition!
+The elementary school Maraslion, won the competition!
 During the competition contest We asked the participants to send us they comments about tteh signification of there draft.
-Representatives from the elementary school ΜΑΡΑΣΛΕΙO said: "the blackboard background symbolizes the school enviroment and the lamb the innovative ideas that can be created there".
+Representatives from the elementary school Maraslion said: "the blackboard background symbolizes the school environment and the lamp the innovative ideas that can be created there".
 The teacher and the headmaster were awarded by our partner Prof. Th.
 Babalis on Saturday 18th August 2018 and received as a prize an online voucher up 100€ for a purchase of books.
 Congratulations!

 The Logo Pictures